lanl/CoARCT/README.md

 Default branch is Clang 5.0 (older branches: 4.0, 3.9, 3.8).

-## Known issue: futimens on OSX

-Building CoARCT failed on OSX with pre-built binaries from llvm.org: the function `futimens` was undefined.
-Workaround: build Clang and LLVM from source as described at http://clang.llvm.org/get_started.html.

 ## Build

 1. Make sure clang++ is in your path